Sokoban Random Walk: From Environment Reshaping to Trapping Crossover: Abstract

 \section{Abstract}

 We study the dynamics of a \textit{Sokoban random walker} moving in a disordered medium with obstacle density $\rho$.
 In contrast to the classic model of de Gennes with static obstacles that exhibits a percolation transition, the Sokoban walker is capable of modifying its environment by pushing a few surrounding obstacles.
 Surprisingly, even a limited pushing ability leads to a loss of the percolation transition.
 Through a combination of a rigorous large-deviation calculation and extensive numerical simulations, we demonstrate that the Sokoban model belongs to the Balagurov-Vaks-Donsker-Varadhan trapping universality class.
-The survival probability that the walker has not yet been trapped inside a cage exhibits stretched-exponential relaxation at late times.
-Furthermore, using the average trap size as a proxy, we identify a new trapping transition that replaces the classical percolation transition.
-This transition occurs at a threshold density $\rho_* \approx 0.55$ and separates two qualitatively distinct trapping regimes: a self-trapping regime at low density, where the walker becomes dynamically localized within a self-formed trap, and a pre-existing trapping regime at high density, where confinement arises from the initial arrangement of obstacles.
+The survival probability that the walker has not yet been trapped inside a cage exhibits stretched-exponential relaxation at late times. \blueww{Furthermore, using the average trap size as a proxy, we identify the emergence of a dynamical crossover at a density $\rho_* \approx 0.55$ between two qualitatively different trapping mechanisms: a self-trapping mechanism at low density, where the walker becomes dynamically localized within a self-formed trap, and a pre-existing trapping mechanism at high density, where confinement arises from the initial arrangement of obstacles.
+This crossover is responsible for the loss of the classical percolation transition.}